arvindvenkatadri/the-foundation-series/content/project/fsp-portfolio/index.md

 url_video: ""
 ---

-This is a short Portfolio of Teaching during this pandemic year, 2020-2021, from Arvind Venkatadri.
+This is a short Portfolio of Teaching Initiatives and Student Outcomes during this pandemic year, 2020-2021, from Arvind Venkatadri.